joshcanhelp/josh-to-11/input/symlinked/posts/2011-05-09-getscientific-is-alive.md

 ---
-title: "It Actually Happened - GetScientific is Alive!"
+title: It Actually Happened - GetScientific is Alive!
-excerpt: "We set out to build “an online database of learning aids, resources, links, and guides for students and professors of hard sciences” based on our experience trying to find useful resources online during our stint as undergraduate chemistry students."
+excerpt: 'We set out to build “an online database of learning aids, resources, links, and guides for students and professors of hard sciences” based on our experience trying to find useful resources online during our stint as undergraduate chemistry students.'
-modified: 2016-04-03 02:32:59
+modified: 2016-04-03T02:32:59.000Z
+wpid: 2083
-tags: ["Community", "About JoshCanHelp"]
+tags:
+  - Community
+  - About JoshCanHelp
 featured_img: /_images/2011/07/gs_thumbnail.png
-wpid: 2083
 ---